-- In week 12, influenza activity in Canada continued to decrease slowly and remains within the expected levels for this time of year. - Overall, the influenza A(H1N1) virus remains the most common influenza virus circulating this season, however most influenza viruses circulating in recent weeks have been influenza B. - While the influenza A (H1N1)pdm09 virus has mostly affected adults 20-64 years of age this season, influenza B is having a greater impact on adults 65 years of age and older, as well as young persons 5 to 19 years of age. - 619 laboratory detections of influenza were reported in week 12.
-The percentage of laboratory tests positive for influenza was 12.4%. - The national ILI consultation rate was 37.7 consultations per 1,000 patients' visits, which is within the expected range for week 12. - Thirteen new influenza outbreaks were reported: 12 in long-term care facilities and 1 in a hospital.
+- In week 13, the decline in influenza activity in Canada has been slowed by continued circulation of influenza B. Influenza activity remains within the expected levels for this time of year. - Overall, the influenza A(H1N1) virus remains the most common influenza virus circulating this season, however most influenza viruses circulating in recent weeks have been influenza B. - While the influenza A (H1N1)pdm09 virus has mostly affected adults 20-64 years of age this season, influenza B is having a greater impact on adults 65 years of age and older, as well as young persons 5 to 19 years of age. - 692 laboratory detections of influenza were reported in week 13.
+The percentage of laboratory tests positive for influenza was 14.2%. - The national ILI consultation rate was 25.9 consultations per 1,000 patients' visits, which is within the expected range for week 13. - Thirteen new influenza outbreaks were reported: 12 in long-term care facilities and 1 in a hospital.
+Also, 1 outbreak of ILI was reported in a school.